Heathwood Hall's Lauren Jacobs awarded Gatorade South Carolina Girls Basketball Player of the Year – footballtopstar

 Share

-In a live update, we’re celebrating the remarkable achievement of Lauren Jacobs, a standout point guard from Heathwood Hall, who has been named the Gatorade South Carolina Girls Basketball Player of the Year for the 2024-25 season.
+We’re celebrating the remarkable achievement of Lauren Jacobs, a standout point guard from Heathwood Hall, who has been named the Gatorade South Carolina Girls Basketball Player of the Year for the 2024-25 season.

 Standing at 5-foot-9, Jacobs had an incredible senior year, averaging 25.7 points, 6.1 rebounds, 3.7 steals, and 2.4 assists per game, leading Heathwood to a 17-4 record and a spot in the SCISA Class 4A state semifinals.